Neil Forsyth: Books

 Forsyth's first book, Other People's Money (2007), told the true story of the Scottish fraudster Elliot Castro.
-It received significant coverage and was well received though some newspapers questioned the book's moral purpose.
+It received significant coverage and was well received, although some newspapers questioned the book's moral purpose.
 "They thought it was wrong that we should profit from Elliot's crimes," Forsyth said, "But that's always something I protested against quite vigorously.
 Elliot was caught, and sentenced, and paid for his crimes."
-The film rights were purchased by the producers of The Last King of Scotland.
-In 2014 it was reported the book is being adapted for film by Crabtree Films with Forsyth writing the screenplay.
+Several film developments of Other People’s Money were announced, but the book is yet to make it to screen.

-Forsyth has written four books featuring the fictional comic character Bob Servant: Delete This At your Peril (2007), Hero of Dundee (2010), Why Me?
+Forsyth has written four comic novels featuring the character Bob Servant: Delete This At your Peril (2007), Hero of Dundee (2010), Why Me?
 (2011), and Ask Bob (2015).
 In 2009 Irvine Welsh selected the then out of print Delete This at Your Peril as his choice in an Esquire Magazine poll for the Funniest Books Ever.
 On the book’s reissue, Barry Fantoni wrote "'I have worked with a lot of funny men – Peter Cook, Spike Milligan, Harry Enfield.
 Bob Servant is in a class of his own".
-In 2011, The Scotsman said “Bob Servant has attained national treasure status” while the Press and Journal called Bob Servant "a modern Scottish comedy classic."
-Forsyth has noted the Dundonian poet William McGonagall as an influence for the character along with Harry Flashman.
+In 2011, The Scotsman said "Bob Servant has attained national treasure status", while the Press and Journal called Bob Servant "a modern Scottish comedy classic."
+Forsyth has noted the Dundonian poet William McGonagall as an influence for the character, along with Harry Flashman.

 After watching a medium perform in Edinburgh, Forsyth wrote the novel Let Them Come Through (2009).
-Forsyth researched the psychic world by attending live shows and speaking to experts including James Randi.
-Let Them Come Through was published in the UK and the United States and was praised for Forsyth's dark humour.
-Forsyth’s second novel, San Carlos (2014), is set in Ibiza in the 1980s and is a thriller following a reformed neo-Nazi seeking a new life.
-San Carlos was Book of the Week in the Daily Mirror while The Herald said that Forsyth had shown a “different side to his talents” in the "pacy, unpretentious thriller."
+Forsyth researched the psychic world by attending live shows and speaking to experts, including James Randi.
+Let Them Come Through was published in the UK and the US and was praised for its dark humour.
+The Miami Herald called Let Them Come Through “deliciously malicious…a fierce piece of fiction”.

+Forsyth’s 2014 novel San Carlos is set in Ibiza in the 1980s, and is a thriller following a reformed neo-Nazi seeking a new life.
+San Carlos was Book of the Week in the Daily Mirror, while The Herald said that Forsyth had shown a “different side to his talents” in the "pacy, unpretentious thriller".

 In 2023, Forsyth wrote The Gold: The Real Story Behind Brink’s-Mat: Britain’s Biggest Heist, to accompany his television drama The Gold.
 The book was published by Ebury and co-written with the show’s researcher Thomas Turner.